nwilson512/nwilson512.github.io/sample-works/api.md

   <input class="getPlayersButton" type="submit" name="submit" value="Get all players"/>
 </form>

-The next-easiest way, and the way all examples are provided, is to use cURL.
+The next-easiest way to submit requests, and the way this document provides all examples, is to use cURL.
 The following cURL command performs the same `GET` request as the form above:

     curl -X GET http://techwriting.io/rpsapi/v1/players